 participant will study and perform every aspect of trial advocacy:

-opening statements, direct examination, cross-examination,
+opening statements, direct examination, cross-examination, and

 Next, each group will learn and practice advocacy skills under the guidance of a different faculty member.
 Participants will take part in individual exercises, with accompanying group discussions and critique, designed to focus on particular advocacy skills.
-These exercises will be video recorded, copies of which will be available to each participant.
+These exercises may be video recorded, copies of which will be available to each participant.